The Future of Content Repurposing: Trends to Watch

 Trend Snapshot — Why Content Repurposing Is Accelerating

 Content teams are increasingly treating long-form assets as source material rather than one-off outputs.
-The shift is driven by platform fragmentation, shrinking attention spans, and relentless pressure to do more with less.
+This shift comes from the need to adapt to various platforms, shorter attention spans, and the ongoing demand to accomplish more with limited resources.
 Rather than write a separate asset for every channel, organizations extract components — data, quotes, visuals, and micro-narratives — and reformat them across formats to reach audiences where they actually consume.

 How teams operationalize repurposing